Military Licensing

 -

 You may order a duplicate and/or change your address online through a MyDMV account.
-If you don't have the information needed to sign up for MyDMV, you can order by mail.
+Please contact us if you don't have the information needed to sign up for MyDMV.

 Any Nevada-licensed driver who is temporarily out of the state may obtain a duplicate driver license by mail.
-If your application is accepted, the DMV will mail a new license to you if we have a valid photograph on file.
-If you application is rejected, we will notify you of the reason.
+If your application is accepted, DMV will mail a new license to you if we have a valid photograph on file.
+We will notify you of the reason if your application is rejected.

 Your license or driving privilege must not be expired, suspended, revoked, canceled or denied in any state.
-To apply, please mail the following documents to the address on the DMV 204 application:
+To apply by mail, please mail the following documents to the address on the DMV 204 application:

 - Application for Driving Privilege or ID Card By Mail (DMV 204)